aubryio/minotor/README.md

 ## Roadmap and requests

-The project is under active development, use github issues for reporting bugs and requesting features (make sure to not create duplicates and follow the templates).
+The project is under active development, use github issues for reporting bugs and requesting features.
 For custom development, consulting, integrations, or other special requests, feel free to contact [the author](https://aubry.io/).